ImmutableSoft/AutoLM/README.md

 system specific software license activations.

-To encourage customization of this step, AutoLM supports integration with any application defined computer id that returns hex string format.
+To encourage customization of this step, AutoLM supports integration with any application defined computer id that returns a hex string format equal to or less than 35 bytes long (32 byte value, 2 for hex prefix '0x' and one for terminating character).

-Use an application specific and unique method or chain together user or system hardware information with the default to create a more specific activation identifier.
-It is perfectly acceptable that different applications create different identifiers, but by default they will be identical as the requirement is that they be unique per PC/OS.
-After compilation the computer id for the compiled system can be retrieved with the compid binary.
+Using an application specific and unique computer id algorithm, or chaining together user or additional system hardware information with the default to create a more specific activation identifier.
+It is perfectly acceptable that different applications create different identifiers, but by default they will be identical as the requirement is that the ID be unique per PC/OS, not application.
+After compilation the computer id for the OS/PC can be retrieved with the CompId binary.

 ```
 $ ./compid